 No, you will never be assigned a piece of work without you firstly placing a bid of interest on the order.
 You will only be assigned work which you have registered interest in by ‘bidding’.
 This states that you are able to complete the work based on the details, delivery and fee provided.

 The beauty of being a freelance writer with AK is that you can log on when you have opportunity and you can arrange your workload to your benefit.
 You can pick and choose which assignments you wish to bid upon; however, please only place bids of interest on briefs if you have read the instructions in full and you fully understand what is expected.
 If you are ever unsure of a brief's requirements, you are more than welcome to send us a message via your account or call us in the office to ask questions.
 We do advise you not to bid until you have attained the answers that you seek.
+This is how we support you in securing work that you can comfortably complete and our in-house teams are here to help facilitate all of the admin and correspondence with your customer.

 Once your application has been accepted, we will issue you with eligibility for the subject areas that are associated with your qualifications.
 You are then able to log in to your control panel as often as you wish to view the available work that is within your direct area of expertise.
-You may also filter the system to view work that you are not qualified for – you’re always able to see all of the work that we currently have on offer.
+You may also filter the system to view work that you are not qualified for – you’re always able to see all of the work that we currently have available.
 Once you find a job you’re interested in completing, simply place your bid.

 There is a great variety of work to choose from – pretty much every kind of academic work.
 We also occasionally receive requests from businesses, legal firms, and others.
-To read more about the sort of work we offer, please take a look at our example jobs, writer case studies, and our ‘About us‘ page.
+To read more about the sort of work we source, please take a look at our example jobs, writer case studies, and our ‘About us‘ page.